A Collection of Articles from C&N Experts

 Code of Ethics

-This Code of Ethics applies to all employees, officers and directors of Citizens & Northern Corporation and all of its subsidiaries and affiliates, collectively referred to as C&N.
+This Code of Ethics applies to all employees, officers and directors of C&N Corporation and all of its subsidiaries and affiliates, collectively referred to as C&N.

 The honesty, integrity and sound judgment of our employees, officers and directors are essential to C&N’s reputation and success.
 This Code of Ethics governs the actions and working relationships of C&N’s employees, officers and directors with current and potential customers, fellow employees, competitors, government, vendors and regulatory agencies, the media and anyone else with whom C&N has contact.
 These relationships are essential to C&N’s continued success.